ComScore

 I Took Ashwagandha Every Day for 3 Months and Now I’m a *Much* Less Anxious Human

-PureWow editors select every item that appears on this page, and the company may earn compensation through affiliate links within the story.
+PureWow editors select every item that appears on this page, and some items may be gifted to us.
+Additionally, PureWow may earn compensation through affiliate links within the story.
 All prices are accurate upon date of publish.
 You can learn more about the affiliate process here.

 Have you noticed that ashwagandha—an adaptogen known for its stress and anxiety-soothing properties—has been everywhere lately?
 It’s on your favorite wellness blogger’s feedIt’s in the pages of The New York TimesIt’s all Cassandra from book club can talk about.

 Even so, as someone who’s dealt with chronic anxiety for 16 years (ugh), I was skeptical at first.
-What makes this homeopathic remedy any different than all the others (read: crystal healing, tapping, etc.)Well, after planning my wedding and starting a new career, I decided to find out.
+What makes this holistic remedy any different than all the others (read: crystal healing, tapping, etc.)Well, after planning my wedding and starting a new career, I decided to find out.
 And guess what?
 Now I feel a hell of a lot better.

 Ashwagandha (say it with me: ash-wa-gone-duh) is an adaptogenic herb that’s popular in ayurvedic medicine, the Indian practice of healing the body with specific herbs and foods.
 The word is actually Sanskrit for “the smell of a horse.”
 Why, you ask?
 Because some people say its smell is reminiscent of horse sweat.